PacificNt/Covid-19_Data_Exploratory_Project/README.md

 This is a Data Exploratory/Exploration(DE) Project using SQL.
 SQL Server is the platfrom used to perform the queries in this project.
 The project explores Covid-19 data.
 Two tables are used in this project; the "CovidDeaths" table and the "CovidVaccinations" table.
-The two tables were extracted from the Covid-19 data from the "Our World in Data" website (https://ourworldindata.org/covid-deaths),and then modified and seperated in two tables using Microsoft Excel.
+The two tables were extracted from the Covid-19 data from the "Our World in Data" website (https://ourworldindata.org/covid-deaths) ,and then modified and seperated in two tables using Microsoft Excel.

 Some of the columns in the two tables are :